 Let's Reclaim the Blogosphere NOW!

-The demise of Technorati in 2016 marks the Epoch when the era of small blogs by indie bloggers came to an end, and the age of large social media giants and greedy corporations began, as that's where most of the internet traffic started moving towards from then on.
+The demise of Technorati in 2016 marks the Epoch when the era of small blogs by indie bloggers came to an end, and the age of large social media giants and big tech began, as that's where most of the internet traffic started moving towards from then on.

 The era of indie bloggers perhaps begain in the early 2000s with the growth of open source CMS software like Wordpress, Drupal, Joomla, etc. and it was all very great till it lasted.